isomerpages/ncss-ssi/pages/training/certificate_prog/peer-support-specialist-programme.md

 ### Module 1

 This module is called the 'Preparatory Training for Potential Peer Support Specialist'.
 More details can be found [here](https://www.ssi.gov.sg/training/cet-programmes/preparatory-training-for-potential-peer-support-specialist/){:target="_blank"}   .

 ### Module 2

 This module is called the 'Certificate in Peer Support'.
 More details can be found [here.](https://www.ssi.gov.sg/training/cet-programmes/certificate-in-peer-support/){:target="_blank"}

 **Application Details**

-You may sign up for either one or both of the modules using this [link] (https://form.gov.sg/615576e393cf06001389245b){:target="_blank"}.
+You may sign up for either one or both of the modules using this [link.] (https://form.gov.sg/615576e393cf06001389245b) {:target="_blank"}